 possibly stellar objects whose redshifts might be attributable

+to the transverse Doppler effect.)
 Although questions have arisen about this explanation for

 the galactic redshifts in the RSS model, it seems worthwhile